Brooklyn Psychologist Merny Schwartz

 Maintaining your mental health is an important part of your overall health and wellbeing.
 Brooklyn psychologist Dr. Merny Schwartz can help you achieve your mental health goals.

 Dr. Merny Schwartz is a dedicated and caring licensed clinical psychologist and certified school psychologist serving patients in Brooklyn, NY for more than 35 years.
 Dr. Schwartz received his PhD from the APA approved doctoral program at Hofstra University.
 In addition to his private practice, Dr. Schwartz has been a consultant specializing in difficult behavioral problems over 25 years, a college professor and on the staff of Columbia Presbyterian’s Department of Psychiatry for several years.
 Services Dr. Schwartz provides include psychotherapy, behavioral therapy, divorce, couples and marriage counseling, parenting counseling, cognitive therapy, and life coaching.
-Brooklyn psychologist Dr. Schwartz treats a variety of problems and conditions, including depression, anxiety, OCD and more.
+Brooklyn psychologist Dr. Schwartz treats a variety of problems and conditions, including depression, anxiety, anger management, OCD and more.

 Don’t Have Time To Come In?
 Telephone Counseling is Now Offered!